Liberal-Progressive: Ontario

 It was only in the 1934 election that a formal alliance between the Progressives and Liberals began, returning four Liberal-Progressive MLAs (Nixon, Douglas Campbell of Kent East, Roland Patterson of Grey North and James Francis Kelly of Muskoka).

-Liberal-Progressive leader Harry Nixon was provincial secretary in Liberal Premier Mitchell Hepburn's cabinet from its inception.
-He and Kelly ran for re-election as Liberals in the 1937 provincial election and were re-elected.
+Liberal-Progressive leader Harry Nixon was provincial secretary in Liberal Premier Mitchell Hepburn's cabinet from its inception in 1934.
+He and Kelly ran for re-election as Liberals in the 1937 provincial election and were returned to office.
+Nixon served as Leader of the Liberal Party from 1943 to 1944 and briefly as Premier on Ontario in 1943, until his government's defeat in the 1943 election, and would continue sitting as a Liberal until his death in 1961.
+Kelly would sit as a Liberal until leaving politics in 1945.
 Two remaining Liberal-Progressive MLAs were returned in that election, Campbell and Patterson.
 Campbell was not returned in the 1943 election while Patterson was re-elected as a straight Liberal.

+While he never sat as a Liberal-Progressive, Farquhar Oliver was first elected as a UFO MLA in 1926 and sat informally with the Liberal caucus beginning in 1934, when Hepburn formed government, while remaining a UFO MLA until 1941 when he officially joined the Liberals and was appointed to cabinet as minister of public works.
+Oliver would serve as leader of the Ontario Liberal Party from 1945 to 1950 and again from 1954 to 1958 and would continue to sit in the legislature as a Liberal until 1967 when he retired from office.

 Manitoba

 In Manitoba, the Progressives and Liberals merged in 1932 under Premier John Bracken and ran as Liberal-Progressives.
 Bracken continued as Premier until 1943, when he was replaced by Stuart Garson.
 In 1948, Garson was replaced by Douglas Campbell.